carpentries-incubator/pymarc_basics/_episodes/01-introduction.md

 Run the script, and if there is no error messages in the python terminal window and you see the text <code>Hello World!</code>, you've successfully installed pymarc!

 We need to make sure we have a local copy of the MARC file we'll use for the rest of the lesson.
-# todo [make this easier to grab the binary]
+You can find all the data files, and helper scripts in the setup folder: [http://bit.ly/2PItN0Y](http://bit.ly/2PItN0Y)

-https://github.com/jayGattusoNLNZ/pymarc_basics/blob/gh-pages/files/NLNZ_example_marc.marc and download the <code>NLNZ_example_marc.marc</code> file.
+At minimum, download the <code>NLNZ_example_marc.marc</code> file.

 Save it in the same folder as your scripts.